 Once you start moving the disk backup storage, DPM begins copying (Reading) the data from the source to the target storage (Writing).

-After the migration is complete, the backup and the source are deleted, and any new recovery points, will hence be created on the target storage.
+After the migration is completed, the backup and the source are deleted, and any new recovery points, will hence be created on the target storage.
 This is a lot like a modification of a protection group, hence you cannot revert any ad-hoc jobs while the migration is in progress.
 Also when migration completes, any jobs that are running for that particular protection group will be preempted.

 You can achieve the same results using PowerShell using the Set-DPMDataSourceDiskAllocation cmdlet.
 Here is an example on how to do it in PowerShell: